protonemedia/laravel-xss-protection/README.md

 ### File uploads

 By default, the middleware allows file uploads.
-You may disallow file uploads by changing the `middleware.allow_file_uploads` configuration key to `false`.
+However, you may disallow file uploads by changing the `middleware.allow_file_uploads` configuration key to `false`.

 ### Blade echo statements